About NorthLink WA

 Safe, pedestrian and cycling facilities will be provided for the entire length of NorthLink WA from Morley to Muchea.
 A four metre-wide shared path is being constructed alongside Tonkin Highway, a full metre wider than the current shared paths on the road network.

-The path will also have a number of connection points into local path networks, meaning pedestrians and cyclists will have improved ways of commuting and recreating between communities.
+The path will have a number of connection points into local path networks, meaning pedestrians and cyclists will have improved ways of commuting and recreating between communities.

 Can I cycle along Tonkin Highway or Reid Highway during construction?